 Love is about social connection, kindness, empathy and as we celebrate Valentine’s Day we reflect on how we can facilitate those things at school level and across the TSA.

-Schools are challenging, relentless, day after day teachers are giving 100% to the school they work in.
-Every class or form is different, different personalities, different behaviour, varied learning needs, individual targets, differentiated schemes of work and this is without even thinking about evening work load or that lesson observation that might be looming in the future…….
+Schools are challenging, busy places and day after day teachers are giving everything to the school they work in.
+Every class or form is different – whether that’s personalities, different behaviour, varied learning needs, individual targets and differentiated schemes of work.

-So, yes teachers have to be resilient but school leaders have to be sensible, supportive and place staff wellbeing at the heart of every decision.
-Teachers & Support Staff are without a doubt the best resource in school and we have to role model ‘putting our own oxygen mask on first’.
-The Alliance for Learning Teaching School has been supporting schools develop their wellbeing offer whilst providing quality CPD.
-Teachers do one of the most valuable jobs in our society –yet we know retention data in our profession is alarming.
-At the ‘Alliance for Learning SCITT’ ( School Centered Initial Teacher Training) we not only ensure all our trainees complete MHFA (Mental Health First Aid) but we actually go and deliver this at cost to lots of other ITT providers too because fundamentally we believe it is as crucial for our new teachers, as learning classroom management techniques.
+At the ‘Alliance for Learning SCITT’ ( School Centered Initial Teacher Training) we not only ensure all our trainees complete MHFA (Mental Health First Aid) and we deliver this to lots of other ITT providers too because fundamentally we believe it is as crucial for our new teachers, as learning classroom management techniques.

-With our GM Mentally Healthy Schools Programme in partnership with Youth Sport Trust, Place 2Be, 42nd Street and of course driven by Greater Manchester Health and Social Care Partnership we have been encouraging staff to talk openly about & celebrate mental health and wellbeing every single week.
+With our GM Mentally Healthy Schools and Colleges Programme in partnership with Youth Sport Trust, Place 2Be, 42nd Street and of course driven by Greater Manchester Health and Social Care Partnership, we have been encouraging staff to talk openly about and celebrate mental health and wellbeing every single week.
 To date, more than 230 school staff have attended the 2-day MHFA training and over 200 have completed the half-day session since the programme’s inception, helping them to spot signs of poor mental health and guide individuals towards the help they need.